 In India a cross sectional study investigated how shopping habits are impacted by the labeling of packaged food.
 A considerable percentage of consumer reported being aware of food labels and taking them into consideration when making purchases, according to the survey, which evaluated consumers knowledge, attributes and practices regarding food labels.
 However, the specific types of information consumers looked for and how they used this information varied (Verma et al., 2024).

-Simplified nutrition information on the front of packages may help customers swiftly find healthier products according to the research on front - of - pack labeling (Viswanath B et al., 2020).
+Simplified nutrition information on the front of packages may help customers swiftly find healthier products according to the research on front - of - pack labeling .
 Research has looked at the effect of various FOP label formats(e.g., traffic light labels, nutrient-specific labels) on consumer understanding and choice (Viswanath B et al., 2020).
 Overall, while food labels have the potential to empower consumers to make informed choices, their effectiveness depends on various factors, including consumer awareness, understanding, motivation, and the clarity and design of the labels themselves.
 Educational initiatives aimed at improving food literacy and label comprehension are crucial for maximizing the public health benefits of food labeling regulations (Ochulor et al., n.d.).

 Connecting Food Literacy and Sustainability: -

-The relationship between sustainability and food literacy is becoming more widely acknowledged as a crucial one (McManus et al., 2025).
+The relationship between sustainability and food literacy is becoming more widely acknowledged as a crucial one ).
 As the global food system faces challenges related to environmental impact, resource depletion, and food security, giving people the information and ability, they need to choose votes that are sustainable is becoming increasingly important (McManus et al., 2025).

 The Sustainable Food Literacy concept: -